 - red pepper flakes or plain freshly ground black pepper or other spices such as cayenne pepper, or cumin - wonderful particularly when making amazing dips for crackers or crudites.

-- makes a great cheese choice to a delicious lasagna;
+- makes a great cheese choice for a delicious lasagna;

-- always a fab alternative for mascarpone or ricotta cheese when smooth texture isn't required.
+- blended with cream cheese, creamy Greek-style yogurt, and ricotta to make a fab dip like this Creamy Cucumber, Fennel & Yogurt Dip always a fab alternative for mascarpone or ricotta cheese when smooth texture isn't required.

-How to make farmer's cheese (tvorog) - the traditional way
+How to make homemade cheese (tvorog) - the traditional way

 This is how my grandma used to make it.
 My mom is still using this method of making farmer’s cheese.
 This method can take up to three days, but the steps are easy and the outcome is simply wonderful.
 Needless to mention you will feel like a real ninja after you’ve made your own cheese!